driessenslucas/researchproject/Thesis.md

 abstract: |
   This research explores the feasibility of transferring a trained reinforcement learning (RL) agent from a simulation to the real world, focusing on maze navigation.
 The primary objective is to determine if and how an RL agent, specifically a Double Deep Q-Network (DDQN), can successfully navigate a physical maze after being trained in a virtual environment.

-  First, we explore suitable virtual environments for training an RL agent and evaluate the most effective reinforcement learning techniques for this application.
+  First, we will explore suitable virtual environments for training an RL agent and evaluate the most effective reinforcement learning techniques for this application.
 The study then addresses the challenges in translating simulation-trained behaviors to real-world performance, such as sensor data interpretation and movement replication.

   Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and, more importantly, movement replication.